Rabies is an infection that affects the brain and spine. Rabies is almost always fatal unless treated before symptoms appear.

 If the animal is available and appears well, it will be kept under observation to monitor its health.
 If no symptoms develop, you are not at risk for rabies.
 If the animal is sick or dead, it may be examined for the presence of the virus.
 In the meantime, you may be advised to begin treatment.

 If the animal is unavailable, treatment may be given.
 The decision to give treatment maybe based on factors such as:

 If an animal has bitten you, immediately do the following:

-If it is likely that you have been exposed to rabies, your doctor will recommend postexposure prophylaxis.
-This is treatment to prevent illness from developing.
-This treatment involves 2 injections:
+If it is likely that you have been exposed to rabies, your doctor will recommend treatment to prevent illness from developing.
+This treatment involves 2 different types of injections:

 This is given within 24 hours after exposure.
 It contains large amounts of antibodies to inactivate or destroy the rabies virus.
 In most cases, half of the dose is injected into the wound and surrounding tissue.
 The rest is given into a muscle.
 If you have previously received the rabies vaccine, you may not need the HRIG shot.

 Rabies vaccines make your immune system create antibodies against the virus.
 These antibodies will live in your body for many years.
 The vaccine is delivered in several shots over the next several weeks.
 The vaccine will be injected into your muscles.

 There are several types of rabies vaccines available including the:

 Certain medication may interfere with your response to the rabies vaccine.
 Be sure to tell your doctor about all medications, herbs, or supplements that you take on a regular basis.